cyle/cylenet/docs/ctp-spec.md

 ## Responses

-A client should expect a response in the following format:
+When performing a `req` request for a resource that exists, a CTP client should expect a response from the CTP server in the following format:

     ctp/1.0 okay
-	header-name: Value
+    header-name Value

     Actual Response Content Area Here

-All responses will begin with the supported version of CTP, followed by a space, and then a status code string.
-After a unix newline character (\n), any headers will be on their own lines (separated by unix newline characters), then a blank line, and then the actual content of the site.
+All responses will begin with the version of CTP used, followed by a space, and then a status code string.
+After a unix newline character (\n), any headers will be on their own lines (separated by unix newline characters), then a blank newline, and then the actual content of the resource.
 By standard, content is expected to be in Markdown format.

 ### Response Header Format

-All header keys are case insensitive and will probably be returned in lowercase, following this regex: `/^[-_0-9a-z]$/i`.
-Header values are case sensitive and can be between 1 and 256 characters long.
-The only illegal character for a header value is a newline.
-Headers should be separated by a unix newline character (\n).
+Response header formatting follows the same rules as [request headers](#request-header-format).

 ### Common Response Headers